StefanoDeVuono/rfc-example/README.md

 ## Problem Statement

 Artists and collectors alike place a premium on the authenticity of a piece, to protect both the artist's intellectual property and reputation as well as the collector's value and investment.
-Artists in digital medium is digital images face greater stakes as uniqueness of digital media is particularly challenging Copying a digital image with perfect fidelity is trivially easy and editing or manipulating digital media poses little to no barrier.
+Artists in digital media face greater stakes, as ensuring the uniqueness of digital artwork is particularly challenging.
+Copying a digital image with perfect fidelity is trivially easy, and editing or manipulating digital media poses little to no barrier.
 While this need is particularly pressing in the digital art community, it also extends to secondary applications in sectors like journalism, law, and digital archiving, where image authenticity is similarly critical.
 Current methods of verifying digital images either disrupt the user experience by altering the image format or are vulnerable to being bypassed.

 ## Proposed Solution